Sixto Rodriguez

 In the 1990s, determined South African fans managed to find and contact Rodriguez, which led to an unexpected revival of his musical career.
 This was told in the 2012 Academy Award-winning documentary film Searching for Sugar Man and helped give Rodriguez a measure of fame in his home country.
 In May 2013, Rodriguez received an honorary Doctor of Humane Letters degree from his alma mater, Wayne State University, in Detroit.

-Rodriguez has been living in Detroit's historic Woodbridge neighborhood, through which he is seen walking in Searching for Sugar Man.
-He lives a simple life, possessing no telephone, and occasionally visits bars in the Cass Corridor section of Detroit near Woodbridge and Midtown, such as the Old Miami pub, where he has performed live concerts for small local crowds.
+Rodriguez lived in Detroit's historic Woodbridge neighborhood, through which he is seen walking in Searching for Sugar Man.
+He lived a simple life, possessing no telephone, and occasionally visited bars in the Cass Corridor section of Detroit near Woodbridge and Midtown, such as the Old Miami pub, where he performed live concerts for small local crowds.

 Biography

 Early life

-Rodriguez was born in 1942 in Detroit, Michigan.
-He was the sixth child of Mexican immigrant working-class parents.
-He was named Sixto (pronounced "Seex-toh") because he was their sixth son.
-His father had emigrated to the United States from Mexico in the 1920s; his mother was Native American.
-They had joined a large influx of Mexicans who came to the midwest to work in Detroit's industries.
+Sixto Diaz Rodriguez was born on July 10, 1942, in Detroit, Michigan.
+He was the sixth child of Mexican immigrant working-class parents Ramon and Maria Rodriguez.
+His mother died when he was three years old.
+They had joined an influx of Mexicans who came to the Midwest to work in Detroit's industries.
 Mexican immigrants at that time faced both intense alienation and marginalization.
-In most of his songs, Rodriguez takes a political stance on the difficulties that faced the inner city poor.
+In most of his songs, Rodriguez takes a political stance on the difficulties that faced the inner-city poor.

-Rodriguez earned a Bachelor of Philosophy from Wayne State University's Monteith College in 1981.